 Intranet needs analysis tips

-When performing intranet analysis techniques, it is important to use multiple approaches in order to gain the best understanding of your business operations.
+With intranet analysis techniques it's important to use multiple approaches to gain the best understanding of your business operations.
 Relying solely on one technique will end in bias, and unclear results.
-Use a wide-range of staff, and select them carefully.
+Use a wide range of staff and select them carefully.
 You should continue your research until no new information is found and you have clear results.

 Analyze the results